Double or Nothing (2025)

 The 2025 Double or Nothing was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the seventh annual Double or Nothing event and took place on Sunday, May 25, 2025, at the Desert Diamond Arena in Glendale, Arizona, during Memorial Day weekend.
+It was the seventh annual Double or Nothing event and took place on May 25, 2025, at the Desert Diamond Arena in Glendale, Arizona, during Memorial Day weekend.
 With the exception of the 2020 and 2021 events, which were held at Daily's Place in Jacksonville, Florida due to the COVID-19 pandemic, this was the first Double or Nothing held outside of the Las Vegas Strip in Paradise, Nevada.
 Additionally, it was AEW's first PPV in Arizona and the second Double or Nothing to feature the finals of the men's and women's Owen Hart Foundation Tournament.
-As with the 2023 edition, the event went head-to-head with WWE's NXT Battleground.
+Like the 2023 edition, the event went head-to-head with WWE's NXT Battleground.

 Eleven matches were contested at the event, including two on the "Buy In" pre-show.
 In the main event, "Hangman" Adam Page defeated Will Ospreay to win the Men's Owen Hart Foundation Cup Tournament, while Mercedes Moné defeated Jamie Hayter to win the Women's Owen Hart Foundation Cup Tournament in the opening bout.
 In other prominent matches, Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) defeated Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks (Matthew Jackson and Nicholas Jackson) in the Anarchy in the Arena match.

 The event garnered positive reviews, with acclaim directed towards the Anarchy in the Arena match and the finals of the Men's Owen Hart Foundation Tournament, the latter being described as one of the best matches of the year.